anetacamo/pipegame/README.md

 - BUG: score added also on a non-matching or non-existing tile one time
 - disable interaction with the board on game lost
 - on let the water flow speedup the water too
+- in the corner write the version of the game
+- BUG: spped up button reacts quite late

 ### DONE!